Seoul wins at World Smart City Awards for its projects for the underprivileged

-The Seoul Metropolitan Government has won the city category for its smart city strategies for the underprivileged, the organizer of the Smart City Expo World Congress announced Wednesday.
+The Seoul Metropolitan Government has won the city category at the Smart City Expo World Congress, the organizer announced Wednesday, in recognition of its smart city strategies for the underprivileged.

 The World Smart City Awards is given for innovative city strategies, that can make an impact on the lives of citizens and make cities more sustainable and inclusive.